Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 When you merge a pull request to **master**, the **SpeechTrainDataCICD** GitHub Actions workflow executes to train a model, test the model, and if the WER improves, create a GitHub release and an endpoint from that model.

-### Review the workflow

 GitHub Action workflows stored in the `.github/workflows/` directory will run when triggered.

-To view the **SpeechTrainDataCICD** workflow:
+To view the **SpeechTrainDataCICD** YAML open `.github/workflows/speech-train-data-ci-cd.yml`.

-1. Open `.github/workflows/speech-train-data-ci-cd.yml`.
-1. Review the code in the workflow.
-1. Go to the [GitHub Actions documentation](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) to learn how to develop workflows.

 ### View the workflow run